-- Increase the diversity of housing in Hume. housing choice and diversity, including affordable housing, to meet the needs of Hume's growing and changing population. - Facilitate high and medium density residential development, particularly one- and two-bedroom homes, within walkable catchments of activity centres and train stations. - Encourage well-designed and sustainable infill residential development that provides housing options for smaller households. - Encourage- housing that can be adapted for different life stages or is suitable for the needs of an ageing household and abilities. - Encourage the development of attractive, well-designed accommodation for older people that meets the needs of future occupants, in appropriate locations throughout the residential areas. - Locate and design aged accommodation to be accessible to a range of community facilities.
+- Increase housing choice and diversity, including affordable housing, to meet the needs of Hume's growing and changing population. - Facilitate high and medium density residential development, particularly one- and two-bedroom homes, within walkable catchments of activity centres and train stations. - Encourage well-designed and sustainable infill residential development that provides housing options for smaller households. - Encourage housing that can be adapted for different life stages and abilities.